stevescruz/task-master/README.md

 - `task-master import <filepath>`
   - Imports a *.json* file containing the saved tasks.
   - If successful it overwrites the data for the previously existing tasks.
+- `task-master config [--no-colors]`
+  - Updates the configurations for the task-master CLI.
+  - If all options are ommitted, it sets all configurations to their default values.
+  - The task's `--no-colors` flag is optional.
+It sets the `enableTerminalColors` property to `false`, disabling colored output when using the task-master CLI.
+  - When the `--no-colors` flag is ommitted, **by default**, it sets the `enableTerminalColors` property to `true`, enabling colored output when using the task-master CLI.

 ## Technologies